Alex-450/ReactOnRails/README.md

 This is a Rails app with React frontend and Bootstrap css.

-External API calls are made using the Flickr public API and Leaflet (https://react-leaflet.js.org/).
+External API calls are made using the Flickr public API and the map feature was built with Leaflet (https://react-leaflet.js.org/).

 ## Versioning